 Takes as an argument a job_name in the queue, and removes it from the Access Point.

 htcondor jobset remove --owner=owner_name Removes all jobs owned by the given owner.

-- htcondor eventlog read logfile
+- htcondor eventlog read logfile optional-other-logfile

 - htcondor eventlog follow logfile

 Takes as an argument an event log to process, as above, but instead of processing that file to completion, it does the equivalent of tail -f, and runs until interruption, emitting information about jobs as it appears in the file.